 13. Nursing Cover

 I don’t think I’ll be the type of mom that will feel like I have to cover up every time I am breastfeeding.
-However, if family is visiting or if I’m in a very public place I’m going to feel a little more at ease having a cute nursing cover to discreetly breastfeed my baby.
+However, if family is visiting or I’m in a very public place, I will feel a little more at ease having a cute nursing cover to breastfeed my baby discreetly.
 If you feel the same way and want to have a little modesty, this nursing cover from Covered Goods is a perfect product to have.
-I will still be able to breastfeed our son comfortably (both for me and baby), have the privacy that I want, and feel/look cute. 😉 I also love that their cover can be used more than one way.
+I will still be able to breastfeed our son comfortably (both for baby and me), have the privacy that I want, and feel/look cute. 😉 It’s also great how the cover can be used more than one way.
 I wrote all about it here.

 14. Lactation Consultant

-I know that a lactation consultant is not a product, but she’s someone who can really turn your breastfeeding experience around if you’re having difficulty.
-Make sure that you visit with a local IBCLC if you are having major issues.
-You can either make an appointment to go see one or you can make an appointment for her to come into your home.
+I know that a lactation consultant is not a product, but she’s someone who can turn your breastfeeding experience around if you’re having difficulty.
+Make sure that you visit a local IBCLC if you are having major issues.
+You can make an appointment to see one, or you can make an appointment for her to come to your home.
 Another great option is to visit one of your local La Leche League groups for support.

-With these 14 tips you’re sure to get off to a great start!
-Were there any products/resources that you used and loved?
-Please sure and add to our list by commenting below!!
+With these 14 tips, you’re sure to get off to a great start!